ProActive44/ProActive44/README.md

 ## 🔜 Current Project

-- [**BuyCars.com**](https://github.com/ProActive44/Buy_cars_Attryb): Working on a mern project In order to apply and practice all the concepts that have learned till now...
+- [**BuyCars.com**](https://github.com/ProActive44/Buy_cars_Attryb): Working on a mern project In order to apply and practice all the concepts that have learned till now...and trying learn new technologies.